Camarota-234/Camarota-234/README.md

 ## 👋 Hi, I’m João Guilherme, but you can call me Camarota...
-I'm a Computer Engineering Student at UFG (Federal University of Goiás) and an intern at the Legislative Assembly of Goiás.
+I'm a Computer Engineering Student at UFG (Federal University of Goiás) and a former intern at the Legislative Assembly of Goiás.
 Always ready to learn new things and passionate about artificial intelligence.

 ## 🛠 Languages and Tools